TFMV/quiver/README.md

 1. Ensure the DuckDB library is installed in a location on your library path
 2. Set the appropriate environment variable (LD_LIBRARY_PATH on Linux, DYLD_LIBRARY_PATH on macOS)
 3. Specify the exact path to the library using `WithDriverPath` as shown above
+4. For Docker on ARM64, ensure you're creating symlinks in both `/usr/lib/` and `/usr/local/lib/` as shown in the ARM64 Dockerfile example

 ## License